Reviews You Can Rely On

 Credit: Jediah Porter

-These days, decent knife steel is so common and inexpensive that all branded knives (and even most truck stop or flea market knives) will be made with good enough metal.
-Most manufacturers of high-quality knives advertise the type of steel they use, with a stamp right on the blade.
-It is a general assumption, but we've found that it is pretty safe to say that if the manufacturer is willing to tell you what the blade steel is, it will be well above average.
-The opposite is often true, too; if the actual materials aren't listed, it is probably some medicore stuff.
-We should mention that the hardening method is just as important as the raw material.
-Once a manufacturer chooses the steel for a knife, it is shaped and then hardened in some variation of a heating-and-cooling process.
+These days, decent knife steel is so common and inexpensive that all branded knives (and even most truck stop or flea market knives) will be made with good enough steel.
+Manufacturers of high-quality knives proudly advertise the alloy used, usually with a stamp right on the blade.
+We've found that it's a pretty safe bet that if the manufacturer is willing to tell you what the blade steel is, it is well above average.

 pocket knife - you know it is a high-end product when it has a serial number. this...